 For further general information about the CRDC, visit the CRDC FAQ page.

-In October 2017, OCR received OMB approval to require all local educational agencies (LEA) in the country, including every public school district, charter schools, juvenile justice facilities, alternative schools, and schools serving only students with disabilities, to respond to the CRDC for the 2017-18 school year.
-A few changes were made to the CRDC, and those changes will have the net effect of reducing burden on school districts.
-For the 2017-18 CRDC, OCR will collect data on computer science classes and school internet access, and will no longer collect data on high school equivalency course exam results, Advanced Placement course exam results, and student chronic absenteeism.
-For more details about changes in the 2017-18 CRDC, go to Questions and Answers PDF (123K).
+On December 28, 2020, OCR received OMB approval to require all local educational agencies (LEA) in the country, including every public school district, charter schools, juvenile justice facilities, alternative schools, and schools serving only students with disabilities to respond to the CRDC for the 2020-21 school year.
+Changes were made to the CRDC, which had the net effect of reducing burden on school districts.
+The 2020-21 CRDC survey includes new questions that will collect key data in areas of increasing civil rights concerns such as incidents of rape, attempted rape, or sexual assault committed by school staff members and incidents of harassment and bullying based on perceived religion or shared ancestry.
+For more details about changes in the 2020-21 CRDC, go to Questions and Answers PDF (423.46K).

 Questions and Answers